 The question you may be asking yourself is, why?
 Well, the answer is quite simple; for the same reason, anyone else engaged in the business of slavery; economics.
 John Hope Franklin states this clearly in his book by saying, “There were instances, however, in which free Negroes had a real economic interest in the institution of slavery and held slaves in order to improve their economic status (Franklin & Higginbotham, 2011).”

 The question we should be asking ourselves is, why is this not taught in our schools?
 Well, it is probably for the same reason that you are not taught that less than five percent of white Americans are even descendants of slave owners (Medved, 2007).
-Or perhaps it is for the same reason you are not taught that the Cherokee Indians fought for the Confederacy against the North in the attempt to keep their over 4600 slaves (Oklahoma History Center, 2009)(Parker, n.d.).
-The fact is that if you knew the truth, the establishment could not continue to lie or divide us, and you might start looking for the REAL problem.
+Or perhaps it is for the same reason you are not taught that the Cherokee Indians fought for the Confederacy against the North in an attempt to keep their over 4600 slaves (Oklahoma History Center, 2009)(Parker, n.d.).
+If you knew the truth, the establishment could not continue to lie or divide us, and you might start looking for the REAL problem.

-Perhaps the point that should really be expressed here is that the United States was barely 74 years old when slavery was finally put to an end in this country.
+Perhaps the point that should be expressed here is that the United States was barely 74 years old when slavery finally ended in this country.
 What I want you to understand is that for thousands upon thousands of years, slavery was the norm around the planet, and the United States was able to end it in a single lifetime.
 That is pretty amazing.
-And while people from every color engaged in the practice to a substantial degree, and even though the history of slavery spans nearly every culture, nationality, and religion, from ancient times to the present day; the United States led the way in stopping it, and many of our Founders (like Thomas Jefferson) wanted to be done with it well before this nation even started.
+And while people from every color engaged in the practice to a substantial degree, and even though the history of slavery spans nearly every culture, nationality, and religion, from ancient times to the present day, the United States led the way in stopping it.
+Many of our Founders (like Thomas Jefferson) wanted to be done with it well before this nation started.

-Something else to note is that while the colonists declared their independence in 1776, they did not actually acquire it until the peace treaty was signed in 1783.
-Then, after that, they needed to write a new Constitution, which was adopted in 1789.
+Something else to note is that while the colonists declared their independence in 1776, they did not acquire it until the peace treaty was signed in 1783.
+Then, they needed to write a new Constitution, which was adopted in 1789.
 And it was not until 1791 that the Bill of Rights was even added to help guarantee unalienable rights.
 So as you can see, things took time back then.
-I am sure you can agree that the progress that was made was incredible nonetheless.
+I am sure you can agree that the progress was incredible nonetheless.

 Yes, slavery was a dark time in history.
-Slavery was a dark time in our own history.
+Slavery was a dark time in our history.
 However, slavery in the context of this conversation was also a very brief time in our history.
-What we must understand is that the U.S. (or its Founders) did not start slavery or ignore it – they ended it.
-As Thomas Jefferson said, it was an evil that was thrust upon the colonies.
-And while tragic, it was not like the U.S. was neck-deep in it either.
+We must understand that the U.S. (or its Founders) did not start slavery or ignore it – they ended it.
+As Thomas Jefferson said, it was an evil thrust upon the colonies.
+And while tragic, it was not like the U.S. was neck-deep in it.
 You might be amazed to discover that the colonies received under 4 percent of ALL the African slaves shipped across the Atlantic.
-The Root – the same website mentioned previously – states that of the 10.7 million to have crossed and survived the Middle Passage, only somewhere between 388,000 and 450,000 Africans actually made it to the colonies or States (Gates, 2014).
+The Root – the same website mentioned previously – states that of the 10.7 million to have crossed and survived the Middle Passage, only somewhere between 388,000 and 450,000 Africans made it to the colonies or States (Gates, 2014).

-Understand that this means that well over 96% of ALL African men, women, and children who were kidnapped, sold, and taken from their homes (by African or Islamic slave traders) – (define irony) were sent somewhere OTHER than U.S. territory.
-Let me also remind you that the majority of today’s U.S. population’s forefathers never even owned slaves of any color and that the REAL prosperity in this country actually came from states who had freed their slaves first.
+Understand that this means that well over 96% of ALL African men, women, and children kidnapped, sold, and taken from their homes (by African or Islamic slave traders) – (define irony) were sent somewhere OTHER than U.S. territory.
+Let me also remind you that the majority of today’s U.S. population’s forefathers never even owned slaves of any color.
+The REAL prosperity in this country came from states who had freed their slaves first.
 The narrative being sold to you is simply wrong.
 This nation was founded on neither slavery nor genocide.